astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 The default provided parameters are determined by **arg\_scope** operator.
-The *tf.nn.softmax\_cross\_entropy\_with\_logits* on the un-normalized logits is used as the loss function.
+The *tf.nn.softmax\_cross\_entropy\_with\_logits* is operating on the un-normalized logits as the loss function.
 This function computes the softmax activation internally which makes it more stable.
-Finally the accuracy is computed.
+Finally, the accuracy is computed.

 ~~~~~~~~~~~~~~~~
 Training Tensors
 ~~~~~~~~~~~~~~~~

 Now it's the time to define the training tensors.
-The Adam Optimizer is used as one of the best current optimization algorithms which is widely used and is famous because of its adaptive characteristics.
+The Adam Optimizer is used as one of the best current optimization algorithms and has been utilized widely used because of its adaptive characteristics and outstanding performance.
 The gradients must be computed using the *defined loss tensor* and those computations must be added as the *train operations* to the graph.
 Basically 'train\_op' is an operation that is run for gradient update on parameters.
 Each